Travelling abroad with your pet

 UK citizens living in the EU

-If you live in the EU and have a pet passport issued by an EU member state, you will be able to use it to bring your pet to the UK after 1 January 2021.
+If you live in the EU and have a pet passport issued by an EU member state, you can use it to bring your pet to the UK after 1 January 2021.
 You will be able to return to the EU with the EU-issued pet passport as well.
 If you are using a UK-issued pet passport, the government’s website says you should speak to your vet who will help you to ensure you are compliant with EU rules.

 Our microchips can be used for all animals covered by the UK travel requirements and the EU Pet Travel Scheme.
 Many owners buy a scanner to use whenever they travel abroad.
 Please contact us for more information and prices for our low-cost scanners suitable for travelling with your pet.